-As subsequently approved by the Company's stockholders at an annual meeting of stockholders on April 11, 2018, the Company's board of directors approved adoption of the Company's 2017 Omnibus Equity Incentive Plan (the "2017 Plan").
+As subsequently approved by the Company's stockholders at an annual meeting of stockholders on April 11, 2018, the Company's board of directors approved the adoption of the Company's 2017 Omnibus Equity Incentive Plan (the "2017 Plan"), as amended.
 The board of directors also approved a form of Performance Stock Unit Award Agreement to be used in connection with grants of performance stock units ("PSUs") under the 2017 Plan.
-As approved by the Company's stockholders on June 25, 2021, the number of common shares available under the 2017 Plan was increased to 13,000 shares.
-Under the 2017 Plan 13,000 shares of Company common stock are currently reserved for issuance, less the number of shares of common stock issued under the Del Mar (BC) 2013 Amended and Restated Stock Option Plan (the "Legacy Plan"), or that are subject to grants of stock options made, or that may be made, under the Legacy Plan, or that have been previously exercised.
-A total of 129 shares of common stock have been issued under the Legacy Plan and/or are subject to outstanding stock options granted under the Legacy Plan, and a total of 6,680 shares of common stock have been issued under the 2017 Plan and/or are subject to outstanding stock options granted under the 2017 Plan leaving 5,997 shares of common stock available at September 30, 2021 for issuance under the 2017 Plan if all such options under the Legacy Plan were exercised, net of stock options previously exercised.
+As approved by the Company's stockholders on June 25, 2021, the number of common shares available under the 2017 Plan is 13,000 shares.
+Under the 2017 Plan, 13,000 shares of Company common stock are currently reserved for issuance, less the number of shares of common stock issued under the Del Mar (BC) 2013 Amended and Restated Stock Option Plan (the "Legacy Plan"), or that are subject to grants of stock options granted under the Legacy Plan, and a total of 9,726 shares of common stock have been issued under the 2017 Plan and/or are subject to outstanding stock options granted under the 2017 Plan exercised.

-The maximum number of shares of Company common stock with respect to which any one participant may be granted awards during any calendar year is % of the Company's fully diluted shares of common stock on the date of grant (excluding the number of shares of common stock issued under the 2017 Plan and/or the Legacy Plan or subject to outstanding awards granted under the 2017 Plan and/or the Legacy Plan).
+The maximum number of shares of Company common stock with respect to which any one participant may be granted awards during any calendar year is 8% of the Company's fully diluted shares of common stock on the date of grant (excluding the number of shares of common stock issued under the 2017 Plan and/or the Legacy Plan or subject to outstanding awards granted under the 2017 Plan and/or the Legacy Plan).
 No award will be granted under the 2017 Plan on, or after, July 7, 2027.